BensonLiao/Mazu-Did-Not-Say-That-Shit/README.md

 ## How does it work:

 Mocking page for a [Facebook post](https://www.facebook.com/themazhou/posts/307433766601772), which is inspire by [ididnotsaythatshit](https://weichiachang.github.io/ididnotsaythatshit/).
 This project build from [create-react-app](https://facebook.github.io/create-react-app/), [redux](https://redux.js.org/) , [styled-components](https://www.styled-components.com/) to mock the style and provide some additional user interaction (eg. 按讚、留言、編輯、刪除或隱藏留言) of a Facebook post.
+Thers's also a [Typescript version](https://github.com/BensonLiao/Mazu-Did-Not-Say-That-Shit/tree/typescript).

 Data are also mocked as a static js object to simplify the page, and will be released a version of fully intergrated frontend & backend version of this page.